BladeRunnerJS/brjs-site/_posts/2014-09-01-using-angularjs-with-bladerunnerjs.md

 * Built our first blade
 * Styled our first blade

 We can now push on with creating the next two Todo List features.
+The process of building the next two directive blades will be very similar to creating the input directive blade.
+This is great since one of the things we want when building complex applications is to do things in consistent ways.

 ## Create the Items blade